-I moved my classroom at the end of the school year.
+I moved things in my classroom at the end of the school year.
 I moved my posters, my bookshelves, and my computer cart.
-What I didn't move, however, were my traditional tables and chairs.
+What I didn’t move, however, were my traditional tables and chairs.

 What Matters Most